Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-If you’re wondering where you should put your cat food and water bowls, you’re not alone.
-It’s common for cat owners to wonder the same thing.
-While it may seem logical to simply choose a random spot to place your kitty’s food and water bowls, it’s best to give the placement of the bowls some thought since cats are finicky creatures with clear likes and dislikes.
+You’re not alone if you are wondering where you should put your cat food and water bowls.
+While it may seem logical to choose a random spot to place your kitty’s food and water bowls, it’s best to give the placement of the bowls some thought since cats are finicky creatures with clear likes and dislikes.

 The 5 Ideal Places to Put Cat Food and Water Bowls